ChetHarrison/A-Gentle-Introduction-to-Functional-JavaScript/README.md

 Wrap all the different async push APIs in Observables and work with one universal, composable API [code](https://jsbin.com/vabilo/edit?js,console,output)

-If we think of a native JS Array as synchronous collection we can pull data when we want.
-We will now think about collections of Asyncronous data that are pushed to us over time.
-We can use the same operators for both.
+If we think of a native JS Array as synchronous collections we can pull data from when we want.
+We will now think about Observables as collections of Asyncronous data that are pushed to us over time.
+We can use the same set of operators on both.
 Nothing new to learn and easy to reason about.

 [Iterable](http://jsbin.com/qufabi/edit?js,console) vs.
 Observable [video](https://www.youtube.com/watch?v=looJcaeboBY)
   * Observable is an "inverted" Iterable
-  * The Iterable and Observable are Producers
+  * The Iterable and Observable objects are Producers
-  * The Iterator and Observer are conduits to the Consumer
+  * The Iterator and Observer objects are conduits to the Consumer
-  * In the Iterable pastern the Consumer calls the Producer and it returns an Iterator.
+  * In the Iterable pattern the Consumer calls the Producer and it returns an Iterator.
 The Consumer is in charge of pulling the next value out of the Iterator.
-  * In the Observable pastern you pass in an Observer and it pushes the next value to the Consumer through the Observer.
+  * In the Observable pattern you pass in an Observer and it pushes the next value to the Consumer through the Observer.